Mohammad Ishfaqul Mazid

-Muhammed Ishfakul Majid (17 March 1903 — 31 March 1976) was the first Bengali General in the Pakistan Army and he was the senior most Pakistani Bengali officer at the time of partition.
+Muhammed Ishfakul Majid (17 March 1903 — 31 March 1976) was the first Bengali general in the Pakistan Army and the senior most Pakistani Bengali officer at the time of the Partition of India.

 Early life and education

-Majid was born on 17 March 1903 in Jorhat, Assam, British India to Abdul Majid, the first Muslim who served as a Justice in the Bengal High Court.
-He completed his undergraduate in Cotton College, Guwahati, Assam.
+Majid was born on 17 March 1903 in Jorhat, Assam, British India, to Abdul Majid, the first Muslim who served as a justice in the Bengal High Court.
+He completed his undergraduate degree at Cotton College, Guwahati.
 On 2 February 1922, he joined the Royal Military College, Sandhurst.
 He was the first graduate from Sandhurst in modern Bangladesh.